Fasting

 1 – WHAT DOES IT MEAN TO FAST AND PRAY?

 • Fasting is a means to putting God first.
-It is an attitude of the heart in which we interrupt our normal life and everyday rhythms, and deprive ourselves of food—“
+It is an attitude of the heart in which we interrupt our normal life and everyday rhythms, and deprive ourselves of food—“bread for the stomach”— to focus on the “Bread of life” that nourishes the soul.

 • Fasting isn’t an alternative to prayer, it is actually an intense partnership between the two.
 As we deprive ourselves in fasting, the space we create is filled with prayer.

-• Fasting is an effective way to petition God to act on one’s behalf or to create a sensitivity to Him and what he is busy doing.
+• Fasting is an effective way to petition God to act on one’s behalf or to create a sensitivity to Him and what He is busy doing.

 • Fasting can also be a sign of sadness or mourning (Daniel 10:2), an act of humiliation (Lev 23:27), accompany confession of sins (Joel 2:12-13) and even be included in seasons of joy (Zech 8:19).